n8n-io/n8n-docs/docs/hosting/index.md

 contentType: overview
 ---

+Testing depth with very complex and extremely excessive prose.

 # Self-hosting n8n

 This section provides guidance on setting up n8n for both the Enterprise and Community self-hosted editions.